Maxima of independent, non-identically distributed Gaussian vectors: The bivariate case

 be a probability measure on $[0,\infty]$.
 For $n\to\infty$,

 converges in distribution if and only if $\nu_n$ converges weakly to some probability measure $\nu$ on $[0,\infty]$.
 In this case, the limit of \eqref{seq_cond} has distribution function $F_\nu$ as in \eqref{distribution2}.
-Furthermore, for all $\nu\in\mathcal{M}_1([0,\infty])$, $F_{\nu}$ is attained as a limit of \eqref{seq_cond} for a suitable sequence $(\mathbf{X}_{i})_{i\in\N}$. \end{cor}
+Furthermore, for all $\nu\in\mathcal {M}_1([0,\infty])$, $F_{\nu}$ is attained as a limit of \eqref {seq_cond} for a suitable sequence $(\mathbf{X}_{i})_{i\in\N}$. \end{cor}

-\begin{rem} It is worthwhile to note that in general, the class of max-selfde\-com\-posable distributions, i.e.\ the max-limits of \emph{sequences} of independent (not necessarily identically distributed) random variables, is a proper subclass of max-infinitely-divisible distributions, i.e.\ the max-limits of \emph{triangular arrays} with i.i.d.\ random variables in each row.
-The latter coincides with the class of max-limits of \emph{triangular arrays}, where the rows are merely independent but not identically distributed \citep{bal1977, ger1986}.
-In the (bivariate) Gaussian case the above shows that the max-limits of i.i.d.\ \emph{triangular arrays}, namely the H\"usler-Reiss distributions in \eqref{hr_distr}, are a proper subclass of max-limits of independent \emph{triangular arrays}, namely the distributions in \eqref{distribution2}, which, on the other hand, coincide with the max-limits of independent \emph{sequences}.
+\begin{rem} It is worthwhile to note that, in general, the class of max-selfdecomposable distributions (cf. Mejzler \cite{mej1956}, de Haan and Ferreira \cite{deh2006a}, Theorem~5.6.1), that is, the max-limits of \emph{sequences} of independent (not necessarily identically distributed) random variables, is a proper subclass of max-infinitely-divisible distributions, that is, the max-limits of \emph{triangular arrays} with i.i.d. random variables in each row.
+The latter coincides with the class of max-limits of \emph{triangular arrays}, where the rows are merely independent but not identically distributed \cite{bal1977,ger1986}.
+In the (bivariate) Gaussian case, the above shows that the max-limits of i.i.d. \emph{triangular arrays}, namely the H\"usler--Reiss distributions in \eqref{hr_distr}, are a proper subclass of max-limits of independent \emph{triangular arrays}, namely the distributions in \eqref{distribution2}, which, on the other hand, coincide with the max-limits of independent \emph{sequences}. \end{rem}